 The Computer Science transfer degree program is designed for students who intend to continue their studies at a four-year college or university.
 This curriculum builds a solid theoretical and mathematical foundation needed to pursue advanced studies in computer science.
 Students will explore secure coding, testing and validation, computer architecture, operating systems, computational methods, analysis of algorithms, and the development of data structures.
 This course of study is supported by relevant mathematics, science, and general education courses.
-Computer scientists are problem solvers and need strong critical thinking skills and must be able to apply these analytical skills to a variety of challenging problems and domains.
+Computer scientists are problem solvers and need strong critical thinking skills to a variety of challenging problems and domains.